ibrahim-almaiseb/Smart-Method-Iot/README.md

 ![image](https://user-images.githubusercontent.com/109418411/184507348-4da71be8-b180-4e14-95d3-9866b7f6ef1e.png)

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

-Task 4: Control robot movement using a website:
+Task 4: Control robot movement using a websiteControl robot movement using a website:

 In this task we have made a website with buttons to control the robot, either move forward/backward or turn right/left
 ![image](https://user-images.githubusercontent.com/109418411/184507449-cf726c8a-ab2e-4de4-9057-1203cd1ea3ac.png)